 This document provides parents with an overview of the day, suggestions for the trip, and a list of what is included in the price.

 We hope your students are excited about your upcoming 'The Legend of Texas' Discover Texas Field Trip!
 Here are some pre- and post-field trip activities that will help your students get the most out of their experience.

-During the field trip, students work out of journals which will be delivered at your upcoming training session.
 It is important that the students become familiar with the vocabulary words before the field trip so they can actively participate in activities led by Education in Action staff members and get the most out of the experience.
 We have provided the vocabulary terms, definitions and pictures that will be covered.
 In addition, we have attached a PDF of the terms and definitions that you can print and share with your class.

 During the bus ride, students will participate in an activity about the battles of the Texas Revolution.
 It is important that the students become familiar with the names of each battle and the order in which they occurred.
 The link above is a great resource to use.